The Telephony Layer Under Your Voice Agent (And When It Breaks)

 WebRTC versus SIP: matching protocol to deployment

 SIP and WebRTC are the two transport protocols beneath a voice agent, and the choice is not a quality ranking.
 It follows from where the human is.
+(The separate real-time vs cascading architecture tradeoff sits one layer up, inside the agent runtime.)

 Multi-carrier failover under outage